-If there is a question about the status of a family member, GHURA will request verification from a responsible medical professional and will use this determination.
+If there is a question about the status of a family member, GHURA will request verification from a responsible medical professional and will use this determination in making a decision on whether to remove the family member from the lease.
 If the responsible medical professional cannot provide a determination, the person generally will be considered temporarily absent.
 The family may present evidence that the family member is confined on a permanent basis and request that the person not be considered a family member.
+If a family member is absent from the unit for medical reasons for more than 180 consecutive days, GHURA will consider this family member permanently absent and will remove the family member from the household.
+GHURA will review exceptions to this policy on a case-by-case basis.